Lexxie9952/fcw.org-server/README.md

 Running Freeciv-web on your computer
 ------------------------------------
-The recommended and probably easiest way is to use Vagrant on VirtualBox.
+For computers with x86 architecture, the recommended and probably easiest way is to use Vagrant on VirtualBox.
 [FCW Install Docs on Wiki](https://freecivweb.fandom.com/wiki/Freeciv-web_FCW_Install)

 Whatever the method you choose, you'll have to check out Freeciv-web to a